apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump presses next GOP Senate leader to allow ‘recess appointments’**
+**Democratic Rep. Ro Khanna says party needs "to be emphasizing the economic issues"**

-You can read more about it [here](https://www.politico.com/news/2024/11/10/trump-presses-next-republican-senate-leader-recess-appointments-00188640).
+You can read more about it [here](https://www.cbsnews.com/news/ro-khanna-democrats-economic-agenda-face-the-nation/).

 ## Requirements
 - Python 3.8